YETA is an Innovation in response to Mastercard Foundation Call to Action to provide economic opportunities for youth in Africa.

 - Improved confidence and character traits of participating youth

-- Signing of Memorandum of Understanding with 28 Private sector actors willing to support Y.E.T.A intervention
+- Signing of Memorandum of Understanding with 32 Private sector actors who continue to support Y.E.T.A intervention

 - YETA IS designed to create long-term engagement by integrating numeracy, literacy and life skills with technical expertise in agriculture, business, entrepreneurship and management.